The King of Malaysia to present The Royal Award for Islamic Finance on 2 September 2014

-The recipient of The Royal Award will receive a medallion, a certificate of recognition and US$250,000 in cash.
+The recipient of The Royal Award will receive a medallion and a certificate of recognition.
 The recipient will embark on a journey to educate the community on the role of Islamic finance in the global economy through industry and public lectures, seminars and conferences.

 Previous award recipients recognised for their efforts in advancing Islamic finance were Iqbal Khan in 2012 and Shaikh Saleh Abdullah Kamel in 2010.
 The Royal Award in 2010 also recognised the late Dr. Ahmad El-Naggar with a posthumous honourable mention.
 Often referred to as 'Father of Modern Islamic Banking', Dr. El-Naggar spearheaded the first modern experiment with Islamic banking by creating a savings bank based on profit sharing.